 Is there another way to get better at making videos?

-How we communicate using moving pictures is a kind of language, and it started with movies.
-The more you understand it, and where it comes from, the better you’ll be at using it.
-Ultimately it’s up to you: How good at this do you want to be?
+Video is a kind of language, and it was invented in the movies.
+The more you understand film language, the better you’ll be at using it.
+Ultimately it’s up to you.
+How good do you want to be?
 If the answer is “very”, learn to watch movies.

 Let me suggest that”bored” is a choice.
 Choosing not to be bored with movies makes watching them a lot more fun.
 Here’s how: